 Sensitive Intervention Points Competition

 Have you got a great idea for a Sensitive Intervention Point (SIP) that can accelerate our transition to a post-carbon society?
-We are offering a great prize for the best SIP idea submitted by 1 January 2020 that could have a snowballing effect to accelerate action on climate change.
+We are offering a great prize for the best SIP idea submitted by 1 March 2020 that could have a snowballing effect to accelerate action on climate change.
 The winner will be awarded a €1000 cash prize and the opportunity to pitch your idea to our eminent Oxford advisory board in April 2020.
-To enter just send us your concise description of your idea (<300 words) and either email your entry to email@example.com or fill out the form below.
-Winners announced February 2020.
+To enter just send us your concise description of your idea (<300 words) and either email your entry to firstname.lastname@example.org or fill out the form below.
+Winners announced April 2020.
 For more details on what we mean by SIPs please watch Prof. Cameron Hepburn's TedX talk on SIPs and read the instructions provide below the submission form.

 Instructions on what are Sensitive Intervention Points